 Cook described the area as ‘exceedingly barren; probably owing to its being so much exposed to the cold southerly winds’.
 1 Still, the ‘wild west’ was farmed by early Europeans.
 From the late 1840s, the main pastoralist was James McMenamen, known as ‘Terawhiti Jack’.
 His Terawhiti Station still occupies much of the southern section.
 Further north, in Ōhariu Valley, smaller sheep farms and lifestyle blocks are common.

 Farming in the 19th century was hard work.
 More enticing was the lure of gold, first discovered in the region by Māori, in the Waiariki Stream.
 Prospectors quickly probed the wild west for alluvial gold, with little success.
 Then quartz-crushing companies followed, with hopeful names such as The Lucky Hit, The Perseverance, and The Hit or Miss.
 But few prospered from Wellington’s gold rush.

 Today, seekers of instant wealth head to the isolated coast at night, to illegally harvest the native pāua shellfish.

 Although the area covers about 190 square kilometres it has only 759 residents, most of whom live in Ōhariu Valley and Makara village, or at Makara Beach – the only coastal settlement.

 A source of power

 The area plays a part in the national power network because the Cook Strait cable (carrying electricity from the South Island to the North) comes ashore at Ōteranga Bay on the south coast.
 (This is also where swimmers of Cook Strait depart.)
-A large wind farm is planned for Makara’s Quartz Hill, to generate electricity – the first in the region.
+A large wind farm was opened on Makara’s Quartz Hill in 2009, to generate electricity – the first in the region.

 Wreck on the rocks